 In allowing mixed-use development, we consider it essential to ensure that the objective of promoting employment related development along the corridor is genuinely met.
-We would therefore recommend that a requirement for active street frontages be incorporated in any redevelopment of the sites.
+We would therefore recommend that a requirement for active street frontages or employment uses on the ground floor be incorporated in any change to the land use zoning controls.